• Skip to main content

 Jump to Recipe Print Recipe

-These everyday fluffy Protein Pancakes are my favorite go-to pancake recipe!
-Packed with nutritious high-protein ingredients like oats, almond flour, yogurt and extra eggs, they are a quick and healthy breakfast and super delicious!
-The best part, unlike regular pancake mix full of sugar and flour, this protein pancake recipe won't leave you hungry before lunch!
+These Easy Protein Pancakes are my everyday favorite go-to pancake recipe!
+Packed with nutritious ingredients like oats, almond flour, yogurt and extra eggs, they are a quick and healthy breakfast and super delicious!
+Unlike regular pancake recipes full of sugar and flour, these are high-protein pancakes without protein powder, and won't leave you hungry before lunch!

-• Made with REAL ingredients! - Most pancake recipes so unsatisfying, full of flour and sugar and have me feeling hungry by mid morning, NOT these!
-These are Protein Pancakes without protein powder, instead they get their protein from nutrient-packed whole ingredients like rolled oats, almond flour, plain yogurt and extra eggs to keep you going all morning!
+• Made with REAL Ingredients! - Most pancake recipes are so unsatisfying, full of flour and sugar and have me feeling hungry by mid morning.
+Not these!
+These are Protein Pancakes without bananas or protein powder, instead they get their protein from nutrient-packed whole ingredients like rolled oats, almond flour, plain yogurt and extra eggs to keep you going all morning!
 Real ingredients, no refined sugar, and topped with real maple syrup.
 Yum!

 Ingredients